 - Think about what makes you stressed.
-Write down why you feel stressed.
+People who treat patients in methadone clinic clearwater for clinical stress and anxiety suggests people to write down why you feel stressed.
 Write down what happened to you before you started feeling stressed.
 Try to notice patterns.
 This can help you learn how to get ready for stressful times and to keep you from feeling overwhelmed.

 - Take deep, slow breaths.
 Breathe in for a count of 4.
 Hold your breath for 7.
 Then breathe out for a count of 8.
 Repeat this a few times until you start to calm down.
 This will help you relax and lower your heart rate before acting on something.

 - Cut back on caffeine and alcohol.
 Caffeine can help you feel more awake.
 But it can also raise your heart rate and blood pressure.
 Caffeine can also make it harder for you to calm down or relax.
 Alcohol can make you feel moody and on edge.
 It may help you relax in the moment, but when it wears off, you may feel even more anxious than before.
 Don’t fall victim to any other addictions and go to a new york recovery center if you find yourself in such a situation.

 - Work out often.
 When you work out, your brain makes you feel happy.
 This can help you do better in stressful times.

 - Eat right at the right time.
 Eating unhealthy foods can make you feel more moody.
 Even eating at different times each day can make you feel on edge.
 Eat small, healthy meals every 3 hours to keep your energy levels up.